crcx/retroforth/doc/RETRO-Book.md

     /tmp/test file:delete

-## Check For File Existance
+## Check For File Existence

-Use `file:exists?` to detect the existance of a file.
+Use `file:exists?` to detect the existence of a file.
 Pass it a file name and it will return `TRUE` if existing or `FALSE` if it does not.